-So sometimes, you will be better off walking in the street, and enjoying the “fresh” air of Paris and the view, rather than making a long connection underground for only one or two stops.
+So sometimes, you will be better off walking in the street, and enjoying the “fresh” air of Madrid and the view, rather than making a long connection underground for only one or two stops.

-The Metro Madrid stations are announced by a loud speaker, and there are also maps on the walls where you can check your itinerary.
+The Madrid Metro stations are announced by a loud speaker, and there are also maps on the walls where you can check your itinerary.
 Some are electric and you will see the next stations lit-up.
 It’s always a good idea to check with the map that you are actually going in the right direction!

 If you are not, don’t panic!

 Just get off at the next stop, and follow the sign showing the first station name of the direction you need to go to.
-You don’t need to buy a new Metro Madrid ticket, you can change direction, and make multiple connections with the same ticket.
+You don’t need to buy a new Madrid Metro ticket, you can change direction, and make multiple connections with the same ticket.

 Your ticket is valid until you go through the subway exit doors.